 From April 2020, the BS-6 norms will kick in.
-The safety norms began in April 2019, for which, Royal Enfield updated its entire lineup with ABS.
-Now, let’s see what will it offer at the 2020 Auto Expo:
+So, the remaining modes like 650 Twins and the Himalayan will get their updated BS-6 engines.
+Now, let’s see what else will it offer at the 2020 Auto Expo:

 1. 2020 Royal Enfield Classic Series

 Further, the rear sprocket has been shifted to the left and the rear disc to the right.
-The tail light and the footrests have been completely revised.
-Another set of spy shots suggested that it would not get kick-start system.
+The taillight and the footrests have been completely revised.
+Another set of spy shots suggested that it would not get a kick-start system.

 2. 2020 Royal Enfield Thunderbird Series